couchbaselabs/docs-ng/content/couchbase-manual-2.2/views-and-indexes.markdown

 ```

 You can set this information when creating and updating design documents through
 the design document REST API.
-For more information, see [Design Document REST
+For more information, see [Storing a Design Document](#couchbase-views-designdoc-api).
-API](#couchbase-views-designdoc-api).

 To perform this operation using the `curl` tool: